 In addition to the San Francisco Ballet's performance, you will find a variety of other performances of the Nutcracker all around the SF Bay.
 Here are just a few of my top picks.

-Oakland Ballet Company (12/11 - 12/23): Graham Lustig's version of The Nutcracker is performed by the Oakland Ballet Company in this 2 hour presentation.
+Oakland Ballet Company (12/21 - 12/22): Graham Lustig's version of The Nutcracker is performed by the Oakland Ballet Company in this 2 hour presentation.
 It is known for the outstanding dancing, costumes, and the sets that will make your holiday joyous.
 This performance takes place at the Paramount Theater in downtown Oakland in the SF Bay Area.
-Find tickets for a handful of show at a discount on Goldstar.

-SF Youth Ballet (12/1 - 12/2): This version of the Nutcracker showcases the youth ballet and also other bay area dancers who still enthrall and excite any audience.
+SF Youth Ballet (TBD): This version of the Nutcracker showcases the youth ballet and also other bay area dancers who still enthrall and excite any audience.
 This 2-hour production is family friendly and a great introduction for children of all ages to this wonderful holiday experience.
 The SF Youth Ballet Nutcracker runs 2 hours at the Mercy High School Theatre at this Christmas show in San Francisco.
-Find tickets at a discount on Goldstar.

-Peninsula Ballet Theatre in Redwood City (12/22 - 12/29: Performed at the Fox Theatre in Redwood City, this version runs for two hours with an intermission.
+Peninsula Ballet Theatre in Redwood City (TBD): Performed at the Fox Theatre in Redwood City, this version runs for two hours with an intermission.
 This show also allows audience members to go on-stage and meet the dancers following each performance.
-Discounted tickets to several shows.

-San Jose (12/8 - 12/15): Another south bay presentation of The Nutcracker is located at the San Jose Center for the Performing Arts in San Jose.
+San Jose (TBD): Another south bay presentation of The Nutcracker is located at the San Jose Center for the Performing Arts in San Jose.
 Many special guests, including some from the Dance Theatre of Harlem, the Syracuse City Ballet, and the Estonian Theatre Vaneumuine Ballet, star in this wonderful version of this holiday ballet.
-Tickets for most performances at a discount on Goldstar.

 Tickets: On sale for all performances